Proposition 19 Brings Significant Changes to Property Tax Rules for Inter-County and Inheritance Transfers

 For example, a family property currently assessed for $50,000 with an annual property tax of approximately $600 could now be re-assessed to current market value at $750,000 resulting in an annual property tax of approximately $9,000.
 This significant property tax increase could affect the feasibility of ownership of inherited family properties.

-Quick Comparison Chart of Current versus New Provisions
+Quick Comparison Chart of Prior versus New Provisions

 |1.
 Alameda ||5.
 San Bernardino ||8.
 Santa Clara|